 New York is financially extreme.
 It is not uncommon to see the richest of men in the world walking alongside the poorest of men.
-The everyday comforts that the middle class and even poor enjoy throughout the rest of America are considered luxuries in Manhattan.
+The everyday comforts that the middle class and some poor enjoy throughout the rest of America are considered luxuries in Manhattan.
 Only the elite can afford cars for example.
 Aside from a vehicle’s initial expense, the cost of a parking garage alone can cost upwards of $400.
 Space is the city’s most scarce and costly resource.
 Where a three-bedroom home can cost as little as $150,000 in Wyoming, a penthouse of that size can easily start at five million dollars on the Upper Eastside.

 However, upon arriving in Manhattan, I experienced the opposite—I was the victim. $6.00 for a gallon of milk? $11.00 for a jar of jam?!
+Absurd!
 Unethical!
 I missed Walmart and Costco.
 I missed their bulk products at a minimal cost.
 I missed their 6’ wide isles and standard-sized carts and thought, “if these people knew what they were missing…”

-Initially the grocery store intimidated me, from the marked price of food to the claustrophobia of such a tight space.
-As I would push my miniature-sized cart through miniature-sized isles (one person at a time—not convenient for a highly populated city), foreign, organic labels would peer down at me from far too high of shelves in a dangerous attempt to save space.
+Initially the grocery store intimidated me from the marked price of food to the claustrophobia of such a tight space.
+As I would push my miniature-sized cart through miniature-sized isles (one person at a time—not convenient for a highly populated city), foreign, organic labels would peer down at me from too high of shelves in a dangerous attempt to save space.
 One word: compact.
 Very compact.

 However, I remember being impressed by the large amount of precious space that the market sacrificed for cheese.
 Stinky cheese.
 Fuzzy green cheese.
 25 lb wheels of cheese, and cheese I probably shouldn’t have sampled.
-Yuck.

 However, I found grocery shopping a delight once I became used to its new environment.
-The produce was actually quite outstanding, trying new organic brands was exciting, and the diversity of the foods was always a curious thing to me.
+The produce was actually quite outstanding; trying new organic brands was exciting; and the diversity of the foods was always a curious thing to me.
 What would anyone use pickled pig’s feet or fuzzy green cheese for?
 Beats me.
 I guess that if you are going to feed diverse people, you had better sell diverse foods.

 In response to the hills of rubbish, the garbage truck would come roaring in at 1:00 every morning and would nosily go to work with no apparent consideration to those who might be sleeping.